The Jetsons Meet the Flintstones: Plot

-In the future, while Elroy is busy working on a time machine, George Jetson comes to Mr. Spacely's office for a serious discussion.
-Spacely's rival, Cogswell, has been stealing Spacely's business ideas, putting their jobs in jeopardy.
-Spacely wrongfully blames George, suspecting that he was spying for Cogswell.
-Spacely orders George to spy on Cogswell to clear his name to avoid getting fired.
-George finds out that Cogswell's robot computer, S.A.R.A., has been seducing the Spacely robot computer, R.U.D.I., into leaking Mr. Spacely's secrets.
+In the space age, while Elroy is busy working on a time machine, George Jetson comes to Mr. Spacely's office for a serious discussion.
+Spacely's rival, Cogswell, has been stealing his business ideas, putting their jobs in jeopardy.
+Mr. Spacely wrongfully blames George, suspecting that he works for Cogswell.
+So he orders him to spy on Cogswell to clear his name and avoid getting fired.
+George finds out that Cogswell's robot computer, S.A.R.A., has been seducing Spacely's robot computer named R.U.D.I. into leaking the boss's secrets.
 George tries to report this to Spacely, but R.U.D.I. sabotages his efforts.

-In the Stone Age, Wilma and Betty are trying to convince Fred Flintstone to have their vacation in Honolurock (Honolulu), but Fred ignores their efforts.
-Later, at work, Fred tells Barney Rubble that he plans to vacation somewhere even better, and that he wishes to attend a poker tournament being held at the Water Buffalo lodge (where they are members with meetings) later that day.
-However, Mr. Slate shows up and informs the duo that they must work the late shift because they're going on vacation, and Turk Tarpit, Slate's business rival, and nemesis, has been outproducing them.
-Fred and Barney disobey Slate's orders and go to the poker tournament.
-However, after seeing that Slate is playing there too, they disguise themselves.
-Fred plays against Slate but loses.
+In the Stone Age, Wilma and Betty try to convince Fred Flintstone to have their vacation arranged in Honolurock (Honolulu), but Fred ignores their efforts.
+Later, at work, he tells Barney Rubble about planning their vacation somewhere even better.
+He wishes to attend the poker tournament being held at the Water Buffalo lodge with meetings (where the boys are members) later that day, however Mr. Slate shows up, informing the duo that they must work the late shift because they're going on vacation.
+Not only that, but Turk Tarpit, Slate's business rival and nemesis, has been outproducing them.
+Fred and Barney disobey the boss's orders and head for the poker tournament anyway, but after seeing that Mr. Slate is playing there too, they disguise themselves.
+Fred plays against his boss, but loses.
 A spider exposes Barney, and ultimately Fred.
-Furious that they deceived and disobeyed him, Slate fires Fred and Barney.

-Back in the future, Elroy completes his time machine.
-The Jetsons decide to use it to take a trip to the 25th century to relax.
-Right before Elroy gets the machine working, his dog, Astro, accidentally sets the switch to "Past."
+Furious that they deceived and disobeyed him, Slate fires the duo.
+Meanwhile, back in the future, Elroy completes his time machine.
+The Jetsons decide to use it to take a trip to the 25th Century for relaxation.

-With no job, the Flintstones and Rubbles are forced to settle for a camping holiday.
+Without a job, the Flintstones and Rubbles are forced to settle for a camping holiday.
 As Fred and Barney set up the tent, the Jetsons arrive from the future.
 Fred and George eventually communicate, and the families become friends.
-Fred is amazed by George's futuristic gadgets and decides to use them to help Mr. Slate in a competition at the upcoming company picnic.
-Fred introduces George to Slate, claiming that George is a distant cousin.
-Slate is reluctant at first to trust George, but since rival businessman, Turk Tarpit's cheating has set him back, Slate accepts their help in exchange for getting their jobs back.
-George and Fred use future technology to help Slate win several games, but in the last event, Astro's and Dino's actions cause Tarpit to become the winner.
-In the end, Slate once again fires Fred and Barney.
+Fred is amazed by George's futuristic gadgets.
+He decides to use them to help Mr. Slate in a competition at the upcoming company picnic.
+There, he introduces George to Mr. Slate, claiming that George is a distant cousin.
+The boss is reluctant at first to trust him, but since Turk Tarpit's cheating has set him back, Mr. Slate accepts their help in exchange for getting their jobs back.
+George and Fred use future technology to help Mr. Slate win several games, but in the last event, Astro and Dino's actions cause Tarpit to become the winner.
+In the end, Mr. Slate once again fires Fred and Barney.